-The following table specifies the segments by line of business and the main sources of income of each of the segments:
+The following table specifies the segments by line of business and main sources of income of each of the segments:

-Specification of the main sour ces of income of each of the segments by line of business Segments of the Banking results by line of business Main source of income Retail Netherlands (Market Leaders) Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
-The main products offered are current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands.
-Retail Belgium (Market Leaders) Income from retail and private banking activities in Belgium (including Luxembourg), including the SME and mid-corporate segments.
-The main products offered are similar to those in the Netherlands.
-Retail Germany (Challengers & Growth Markets) Income from retail and private banking activities in Germany (including Austria).
-The main products offered are current and savings accounts, mortgages and other customer lending.
-Retail Other (Challengers & Growth Markets) Income from retail banking activities in the rest of the world, including the SME and mid-corporate segments in specific countries.
-The main products offered are similar to those in the Netherlands.
+Specification of the main source es of income of each of the segments by line of business Segments of the Banking results by line of business Main source of income Retail Netherlands Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
+The main (Market Leaders) products offered are current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands.
+Retail Belgium Income from retail and private banking activities in Belgium (including Luxembourg), including the SME and mid-corporate segments.
+The main (Market Leaders) products offered are similar to those in the Netherlands.
+Retail Germany Income from retail and private banking activities in Germany (including Austria).
+The main products offered are current and savings accounts, (Challengers and Growth Markets) mortgages and other customer lending.
+Retail Other Income from retail banking activities in the rest of the world, including the SME and mid-corporate segments in specific countries.
+The main products (Challengers and Growth Markets) offered are similar to those in the Netherlands.
 Wholesale Banking Income from wholesale banking activities.
-The main activities are: lending, debt capital markets, working capital solutions, export finance, daily banking solutions, treasury and risk solutions, and corporate finance.
+The main products are: lending, debt capital markets, working capital solutions, export finance, daily banking solutions, treasury and risk solutions, and corporate finance.